redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 * Log snapshotting - instead of allowing the log to grow infinitely, keep taking a snapshot of the log and replacing the log up to the snapshot point
 * Deterministic simulation testing - building a dead simple DST rig that I can run with more confidence to find more bugs.
 Creating scenario-based tests is quite time consuming.
 If you want to understand about DST, watch [this video](https://www.youtube.com/watch?v=4fFDFbi3toc).
+* Using custom network protocol - Just for fun
+* Using custom binary format for storage to make it more efficient
+* Using a better caching strategy for the file rather than re-opening it each time.

 ##  Credits